abinashgit005/Prometheus/README.md

 Prometheus uses PromQL, a very powerfull Query language, which allows user to select and aggregate data.

 # Grafana
 Grafana is a Open-Source Visualization tool mostly used Prometheus.
+It provides various Dashboards, Charts, Graphs, Alerts for data sources.

+Grafana allows us to query, Visualize, Explore metrics and set alerts for the data source which can be a system, server, nodes cluster etc.